johnnyb1694/headline-analytics-pipeline/README.md

 ## Setup :wrench:

-To configure the ELT pipeline and the logistic growth model in your local environment, you must observe the following steps,
+To configure the ELT pipeline and the logistic growth model in your local environment, you must observe the following steps:

 1. Clone this repository into your local area
 2. Configure Python dependencies by running: